-Operating Temperature: The sample must be sufficiently cooled before it enters the analyzer and any optional components.
+Operating Temperature: The sample must be sufficiently cooled before it enters the transmitter and any optional components.
 A coiled 10 foot length of 1/4" stainless steel tubing is sufficient for cooling sample gases as high as 1,800 °F to ambient.
-The recommended operating temperature is below 35 °C. However, are may be operated at temperature up to 45 °C on an intermittent basis but the user is expected to accept a the analyzer may be operated at temperature up to 45 °C on an intermittent basis but the user is expected to accept a reduction in expected sensor life -as a rule of thumb, for every degree °C increase in temperature (above 25 °C), the sensor life is reduced by approximately 2.5%.
+The recommended operating temperature is below 35 °C. However, the transmitter may be operated at temperature up to 45 °C on an intermittent basis but the user is expected to accept a reduction in expected sensor life -as a rule of thumb, for every degree °C increase in temperature (above 25 °C), the sensor life is reduced by approximately 2.5%.